 It’s released by the corpus luteum from the ovary.

-It’s essential in pregnancy because it “stimulates the growth of blood vessels that supply the lining of the womb (endometrium) and stimulates glands in the endometrium to secrete nutrients that nourish the early embryo” (source).
+It’s essential in pregnancy because it “stimulates the growth of blood vessels, blood flow that supply the lining of the womb (endometrium) and stimulates glands in the endometrium to secrete nutrients that nourish the early embryo” (source).

-When progesterone is too low or non-existent, it can make it difficult for a pregnancy to be maintained.
+When progesterone hormone levels are too low or non-existent, it can make it difficult for a pregnancy to be maintained.

 Throughout pregnancy, progesterone is essential for the growth of your baby and should increase as your pregnancy progresses.
 Around 8-12 weeks, the creation of progesterone is taken over by the placenta.
 Some physicians will discontinue progesterone at this time, though many will keep you on it until they see good levels several different times.